with additions by MJ Kelly

 Over the past decade, yoga has taken the western world by storm.

-And it’s not surprising: Yoga– partly because it’s a form of physical activity– has been shown to improve circulation and muscle health, reduce stress, and infuse the body with lasting energy among many other benefits.
+And it’s not surprising: Yoga– partly because it’s a form of physical activity– has been proven to offer a wide range of health benefits.

 The only problem is, if you’re an athlete looking to take advantage of the benefits of yoga to aid your performance, an entrepreneur looking to maximize your energy, or you simply want to adopt a simple yoga routine at home to optimize your performance and improve your health, it can be really confusing.